andrey-popovich/tomcat-webapp/README.md

 # tomcat-webapp

-Build project from project directory `mvn package`
+Build project with `mvn package`

-Start application `sh target/bin/webapp`
+Start application with `sh target/bin/webapp`

 The app will be started on the port `8080`